Triboelectric Backgrounds to radio-based UHE Neutrino Exeperiments: Results from radio-frequency neutrino search experiments

 \subsection{ARA}

-Initiated with installation of a 'testbed' in 2011, the Askaryan Radio Array (2011-) experiment was incrementally upgraded and expanded over the term 2011-2017, and now consists of five `stations', each of which comprises an independent, 16-channel (8 VPol and 8 HPol) neutrino detection instrument.
-Antennas, deployed typically to 180-200 m, are grouped into 8 H/V antenna pairs, with each pair at the vertex of a cube with side length 20 m; H/V pairs are separated vertically by 2 m.
-In contrast to RICE and AURA, which were both deployed within hundreds of meters of the Martin A. Pomerantz Observatory building (``MAPO'', located 1 km from the geographic South Pole), and therefore subject to significant anthropogenic backgrounds, the ARA stations are deployed 2-6 km from both MAPO as well as the primary South Pole Station and, correspondingly, in a somewhat more benign radio-frequency environment.
-A dedicated cosmic-ray search\cite{latif2020towards} reported $\cal{O}$(10) radio signals having characteristics consistent with those expected for down-coming geomagnetic radiation from UHECR; two of those candidates were excluded as associated with extremely high wind velocities.
+Initiated with installation of a `testbed' (ARA station A0) in 2011~\cite{allison2012design,Allison:2014kha,allison2016performance,ARA:2019wcf,allison2022low}, the Askaryan Radio Array (2011-) experiment was incrementally upgraded and expanded over the term 2011-2017 to its current 5-station configuration (the testbed was de-commissioned in 2013-2014) over a 25 km$^2$ footprint at the South Pole.
+Each of the five stations comprises an independent, 16-antenna neutrino detection instrument.
+Eight ``VPol'' antennas are preferentially sensitive to vertically-polarized signals (i.e., aligned with the ${\hat z}$-axis) and eight ``HPol'' antennas are preferentially sensitive to signal polarizations in the horizontal plane.

+Deployed typically to 180-200 m depth, the antennas are sub-grouped into 8 HPol/VPol antenna pairs, with each pair at the vertex of a cube with side length 20 m; the two antennas in a given pair (one HPol and one VPol) are themselves separated vertically by 2--3 m.
+In contrast to RICE and AURA, which were both deployed within hundreds of meters of the MAPO building, and therefore subject to significant anthropogenic backgrounds, the ARA stations were deployed 2--6 km from both MAPO as well as the main South Pole Station (SPS) and, correspondingly, in a somewhat more benign radio-frequency background environment.